SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - `REPP-svtrid`:  This header is the equivalent of the "svTRID" element defined in [@!RFC5730] and MUST be used accordingly when the REPP response does not contain an EPP response in the HTTP message body.
 If an HTTP message body with the EPP XML equivalent "svTRID" exists, both values MUST be consistent.

-- `REPP-cltrid`: This header is the equivalent of the "clTRID" element defined in [@!RFC5730] and MUST be used accordingly.
+- `REPP-cltrid`: This header is the equivalent of the "clTRID" element defined in [@!RFC5730] and MUST be used accordingly when the REPP response does not contain an EPP response in the HTTP message body.
 If the contents of the HTTP message body contains a "clTRID" value, then both values MUST be consistent.

 - `REPP-eppcode`: This header is the equivalent of the result code defined in [@!RFC5730] and MUST be used accordingly.
 This header MUST be used when a response HTTP message body has no content, and MAY be used in all other situations to provide easy access to the EPP result code.
    <!-- do we keep REPP-eppcode? yes but only for responses with empty message body issue #20 -->